didiersmith/steve/chapters/operation-hearts-and-minds.md

 ---

-Filbert's contributions to the effort were much less refined.

-"Absolutely not," she stated.
-"The Commonwealth is too big.
-Any invasion is a suicide mission."

-Filbert stared into the angry, hazel eyes of Jack's eldest daughter.
-For whatever reason, he found feminine annoyance to be an extremely attractive quality.
-Conveniently, he encountered it almost daily.
+Steve watched as Filbert worked his way through everyone he knew in Antarctica, clumsily attempting to enlist them into a domestic terror squad - presently, he was chatting up some attractive Anarchist girl named Annabel.
+He had no idea why Filbert was doing that, but he assumed it had something to do with Stacy II's succession plans.
+It was basically impossible to keep track of what was going on in the power struggle for New Sealand, while also programming Cubes of Realistic Physics for Murdoch and the Anarchists.

+To be honest, he was kind of annoyed at Stacy and Russell for making him care about their kids this much.
+Things had been a lot easier when his AIs were just interchangeable units.

+He listened in on Filbert's pitch.

-"It's not a full-on invasion," he attempted to explain.
+"It's not a full-on invasion," Filbert attempted to explain.
 "We'll just be causing a bit of trouble, is all."

 "A bit of trouble?"
+Annabel asked.

 "You know, a spot of domestic terror.
 Assassinations and such.
 Maybe a bombing or two."

 "Why?" she asked.
-"So you can install that statist bitch you've been hanging out with?"
+"So you can install that pretty little statist bitch you've been hanging out with?"

-"Hey!"
-Filbert bristled, defensively.
-"Stacy II's not that bad!"

-A wicked smile cracked through her annoyed facade.
-That was pretty attractive too, Filbert thought.

-"A statist is 'not that bad', huh?
-Did her pretty face make you forget everything my dad taught you?"

-Filbert narrowed his eyes.
-Surely, she was just toying with him now.
+Steve chuckled.
+Stacy II was a tyrant down to her very bones.
+This was going to be a hard sell to the Anarchist.

-"She would slash the Commonwealth bureaucracy," he tried to explain.
+"She would slash the Commonwealth bureaucracy," Filbert said.
 "That would make it more Anarchist than it is now."

 "More Anarchist?" she laughed.
 "That's like saying, getting raped by one person is 'more consensual' than getting raped by an entire gang."

-It kind of is, Filbert thought.
+It kind of is, Steve thought.

 "You sound like a goddamned..._Libertarian_," she added, spitting out that final word like it was rattlesnake venom she'd sucked out of a wound.

+Steve chuckled.
+Filbert was in over his head.
+He clicked around on the screen a bit and brought up some information on Annabel's background.

+"Her dad was killed by the Commonwealth Navy," he said into Filbert's head.
+"Tell her you'll help her exact revenge."

+Down in StevieNix, Filbert blinked as he processed the new information.

-"I'll make you a deal," Filbert offered.
-"Once we get that 'statist bitch' installed, she'll help you find the guys who killed your dad."
+"Listen Annabel..." he said.
+"Look, I didn't want to say this, but...I'll make you a deal.
+Once we get that 'pretty little statist bitch' installed, she'll help you find the guys who killed your dad."

-Her facade finally shattered.
-Tears welled up in her eyes as she struggled to remain in control.
+Annabel's facade finally shattered.
+Tears welled up in her eyes as she visibly struggled to remain in control.
 "And then what?" she asked.

 Filbert shrugged.
-"Whatever you like."
-He paused, reflecting on the creative methods of torment he'd learned in New Australia.
-"Do you know what gibbets are?"
+"Whatever you like.
+Do you know what gibbets are?"

 She shook her head.

 Filbert explained.

 She was on the phone within the hour, enlisting her friends into Filbert's domestic terror squad.

+Steve punched the air in celebration.
+Got her!

+He had no idea why Filbert needed a domestic terror squad, but he assumed it was important.
+In the meantime, he should probably check on how Xavier and his crew were doing in the CORP.